Tips for keeping warm as the ‘wintry spell’ begins - NewsBreak

 It can be tempting to pull on your thickest jumper to stay warm, but you might be better off in multiple thin layers.

-Not only can they be added and removed as you go in or outside, but warm air gets trapped between the layers – acting as insulation, and helping you keep cosy.
+Not only can they be added and removed as you go in or outside, but warm air gets trapped between the layers – acting as insulation, and helping you keep warm.

 Get a smart heater